ToraenN/buildpacks/docs/README.md

 s : blocks most of the progress messages from standard output.
 Errors are still displayed.

-t : save text files even if saving zip files.
+t : save text files instead of zip files.

 w : writes all progress messages, HTTP error messages and build information + directories to a text file.

 y : forces the consolidated zip files to be made even if sort/category/'b' options are enabled.

-z : Creates zip archives instead of saving individual text files.
-Will create the three consolidated zip files if no sort or category parameters are entered.
+z : forces creation of zip archives even if saving individual text files.

-essentialbuildpacks.py does not ask for any parameters and just collects the default categories.
-It also only saves zips, not the separate text files.
+* Three consolidated packs ('PvE Build Packs', 'PvP Build Packs', and 'All Build Packs') will be created if no sort or category parameters are entered.

-fluxbuildpacks.py creates the standard Flux build pack without any user input.
-Made as a separate script because of program flow issues with trying to integrate it into essentialbuildpacks.py (not that I tried very hard).
+fluxbuildpacks.py creates the standard Flux build pack as a zip without any user input.
+Made as a separate script because of program flow issues with trying to integrate it into buildpacks.py (not that I tried very hard).

 # Notes
 The scripts only recognize builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.